neonexxa/scoreboard/README.md

 YOU ARE ALLOWED TO MODIFY AND COPY THE FILE TO MEET YOUR SECURITY EXPECTATION.
 JUST INCLUDE THE __[LICENSE](https://github.com/neonexxa/scoreboard/blob/master/LICENSE)__ FILE IN YOUR FOLDER.

 # Still need help?

+Just shoot me an email firdaus@cyberhax.club for more inquiries.

 Meanwhile, how about take a little time and read the usage __[documentation](https://github.com/neonexxa/scoreboard/blob/master/USAGE.md)__ on how to use the scoreboard.